 Problems of conflicting or overlapping rights and entitlements

-Other specific issues identified by the communities
+Other specific issues identified by the indigenous peoples and/or local communities

 Indicative details of the topics that the Assessment could look at are given in Annex 3.
 In every case, however, under this general guidance the stakeholders involved will identify the priority issues so as to make the assessment pertinent and tailored to the situation and the local problems.
 Further, the assessment will be framed in a way that is conducive to conflict-solving processes and to finding practical solutions.